This season, in his fourth year since graduating from high school, he won three batting titles in the minor leagues.

 Next, let's look at his swing rate in the ball zone.
 Until last season, it was around 30%, which was about the farm team average, but this season it has dropped significantly to 22.6%.
 His batting eye has improved dramatically, with his swing rate at low balls dropping by nine points from last year.
 Whether or not you can identify balls as balls also has a significant impact on your strikeout rate.
 There's no doubt that his improved swing rate in the ball zone has also contributed to the aforementioned increase in his contact rate.
 He also drew 43 Walk this season, third-highest in Eastern League, and his Walk rate as a percentage of his total at-bats rose from 7.2% last year to 11.7%.
 It seems likely that his improved batting eye was an essential factor in his improved performance this season, including his on-base percentage.

-He hit high-quality fly balls and increased the number of home run.
+He hit high-quality fly balls, and home run count also increased.

-Arizono has a sense of stability in batting to the extent that he wins the top hitter in Eastern League.
-From here, let's delve into the data related to long hitting, which is his specialty.
-In order to hit a home run, it is required to hit an angled ball, but the fly percentage has been more than 50%, which is above the farm average since his first year as a professional.
-This season, the fly rate was almost the same as in previous years, but HR/FB, which indicates the percentage of fly balls hitting home run, rose dramatically to 14.1%.
-Considering that the average of 36 players who have hit double-digit Home Run in the first team this season is 9.6%, it can be seen that it is an excellent number even though it is a second-team performance.
-As shown in the batting average of .480 when hitting fly balls, there was an increase in high-quality fly hits that led to good results this season.
+Arizono's batting has become so consistent that he has even won the batting hitter in Eastern League.
+Now, let's delve into the data related to his strong point, extra-base hits.
+Hitting home run requires hitting the ball at an angle, and his fly ball percentage has been above the farm team average of over 50% since his first year as a pro.
+This season, his fly ball percentage remained almost the same as in previous years, but his HR/FB ratio, which indicates the percentage of fly balls that become home run, has dramatically increased to 14.1%.
+Considering that the average for the 36 players who hit double-digit Home Run in the first team this season was 9.6%, it is clear that this is an excellent number, even if it is a minor league statistic.
+As evidenced by his batting average of .480 when hitting fly balls, he has been hitting more high-quality fly balls that lead to good results this season.

 He has switched from focusing on pulling hits to hitting long balls in a wide range this season.